 Where age gets in, he will never get out again.

 When old age is good, youth is forgotten.

 Aasen, Ivar: Norske ordsprog.
 3rd ed.
 Vestanbok.
 Voss, 1982.
-As mentioned above, a selection of 2200 proverbs from this monumental work is on-site.
+A selection of about 2000 proverbs arranged by key words is on-site.

 Norse proverbs, translated by Olive Bray

 USER'S GUIDE: [Link]|